nreamaroon/academic-kickstart/content/home/experience.md

   date_end = ""
   description = """

   Worked under the supervision of Dr. Kayvan Najarian on applications of artificial intelligence in medicine and healthcare.
+My dissertation is (tentatively) titled, "Artifical Intelligence in Clinical Decision Making: Applications in Acute Respiratory Distress Syndrome."

   Responsibilities include: